khems12/Ad-Creative-Recognition-with-Computer-Vision/README.md

-# Image Classification with Attention Mechanism
+# Adversial and Non-adversial Image Classification

 # Overview
-This repository contains code for building an image classification model with an attention mechanism using TensorFlow and Keras.
+This repository contains code for building an image classification model using TensorFlow and Keras.
 The model is trained on a dataset consisting of approximately 4700 advertising images and 650 non-advertising images collected from various sources including web scraping, manual collection, and datasets from platforms like Kaggle and Hugging Face.

 # Dataset
 The dataset used for training the model is available in a zip file hosted on Google Drive.
 You can download the dataset from the following link: https://drive.google.com/file/d/1R7jkssicFNCQDUbnH9pRb9_n90L5ufNp/view?usp=sharing